18F/health-tracking-course/collections/_admin/coursefacilitation.md

 This kind of coordinated, participatory learning and dialogue does not happen accidentally.
 As a facilitator, becoming familiar with *group instructional training techniques* or *group work activities* will give you a rich toolbox for icebreakers and lightweight learning activities around which you can structure full-group learning activities.

 This lesson plan/agenda is the most important part of the facilitation.
 Expect to spend 1-2 hours planning it.
-The State Officer course has lesson plans sketched out for you, potentially reducing your preparation time greatly.
+The {{site.short}} course has lesson plans sketched out for you, potentially reducing your preparation time greatly.
 If you improve a course facilitation plan, make sure to contribute them back to the site via pull request.

 ### Facilitation in practice